e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ::LowPassFilter)`, discovered by walking the assembly — but widgets name **the component's own ports**, never root slots.
 The build-time wiring answers, statically and exactly: *is this port transitively driven by a root input slot, and which one?*
-Every input port has exactly one source (§5), so the resolution is total:
+Every input port has exactly one source (§8), so the resolution is total:

 - **root-driven → live widget**: peeks and stages the resolved slot through the GUI's own cell;
-- **component-driven → read-only rendering**: displays the driven value from the snapshot, visually distinct, with the source as provenance ("driven by `avionics.throttle_cmd`").
+- **component-driven → read-only rendering**: displays the driven value from the snapshot, visually distinct, with the source as provenance ("driven by `avionics/throttle_cmd`" — the canonical slash form of §13.6).

 This retires FlightCore's dead-slider convention (the `Cessna172Xv1` throttle: the engine panel's slider visually live, silently overwritten by the avionics every